jason-zetaris/spark-website/contributing.md

 See the <a href="{{site.baseurl}}/error-message-guidelines.html">error message guidelines</a> for more details.

+<h3>Making behavior changes</h3>

+Behavior changes mean user-visible functional changes in a new release via public APIs.
+The "user" here is not only the user who writes queries and/or develops Spark plugins, but also the user who deploys and/or manages Spark clusters.
+New features, and even bug fixes that eliminate NPE or correct query results, are behavior changes.
+Things like performance improvement, code refactoring, and changes to unreleased APIs/features are not.

+Everyone makes mistakes and so do Spark developers.
+We will keep fixing the wrong behaviors in Spark if there are any.
+However, it's important to communicate these behavior changes to the Spark users, so that they can get prepared when upgrading to new Spark versions.
+If a PR introduces behavior changes, it should be called out explicitly in the PR description.
+If the behavior change may require additional user actions, we should mention it in the migration guide and if possible add a legacy config to restore the behavior.
+Some examples:

+- Bug fixes that change query results.
+Users may need to do backfill to correct the existing data and must know about these correctness fixes.
+- Bug fixes that change query schema.
+Users may need to update the schema of the tables in their data pipelines and must know about these changes.
+- Remove configs.
+- Rename error class/condition.
+- Any non-additive change to the public Python/SQL/Scala/Java/R APIs (including developer APIs): rename function, remove parameters, add parameters, rename parameters, change parameter default values, etc. These changes should be avoided in general, or done in a binary-compatible way like deprecating and adding a new function instead of renaming.
+- Any non-additive change to the way Spark should be deployed and managed.

+The list above is not supposed to be comprehensive.
+Anyone can raise your concern when reviewing PRs and ask the PR author to add migration guide if you believe the change is risky and may break users.

 <h3>Code review criteria</h3>

 Before considering how to contribute code, it's useful to understand how code is reviewed,